hrdwrrsk/adementary-theme/readme.md

 - Qt/Non-gtk+ desktops (Plasma 5, LXQt...)

 # (GNOME Shell) Typography
-*Plex Sans* is used as default primary font for GNOME shell theme, you can get Plex Sans at [here](https://github.com/IBM/plex/releases).
-Alternatively, you can use Roboto (it's used as default fallback font and it's available at your distribution's package manager)
+[**Source Sans Pro**](https://github.com/adobe-fonts/source-sans-pro) is used as default primary font for GNOME shell theme, In some Linux distributions, Source Sans Pro is available in their repository, Noto Sans is used as fallback.

 # Installation
 ### Dependencies